Now our city home is on the market. We moved out, but left it furnished, so that showing it would be easier.

 Steve is 6’8″.
-We only fit on a king-size bed, which pioneers didn’t have (and neither does the McGuire House).
-Reiley has taken up residence on the couch.
+We only fits on a king-size bed, which pioneers didn’t have (and neither does the McGuire House).
+Reiley has taken up residence on the 2-seater couch.
 The two twin-sized beds upstairs now belong to Reese and me.
 And our two large dogs are just trying to figure out what the hidey-heck is going on….incessantly pacing back and forth.

 I have a WAY bigger appreciation for how families used to live decades ago, though I fully realize we have modern conveniences that they couldn’t have imagined.